$1000 extra dollars in your bank account every single month. What would that amount of money mean for you?

 How to Get Started

 Unlike other e-commerce platforms, you cannot just post products on Etsy and forget about them.
 An Etsy shop needs constant attention, and your sales depend on how many people find your items and the customer service that you provide.
-Frankly, there’s a lot to it and I found this course that many people rave about to help you if you want to begin.
+Frankly, there’s a lot to it and I found these courses that many people rave about to help you if you want to begin.

 In addition, I also write a post explaining how to sell on Etsy that’s likely to help you as well.